 NZ Fringe is an open access festival, that means we don't program any shows.
 Once you register and pay your registration fee you're in.
 It's that easy.

 But Covid-19!
 Is there going to be a Fringe in 2021?

 OH MY GOSH YES!
 NZ Fringe will go ahead from 26 February – 20 March.
 We are keeping a close eye on government guidelines in order to bring you the safest Fringe we can.
 We’re pretty lucky that we’re got a fair amount of freedom here in Wellington, but if the last month has taught us anything it’s that we can never be too careful.
 Whether we can gather together in small groups, enjoy art at social distances or entirely from the comfort of our homes, one thing we know for sure is there absolutely will be an NZ Fringe in 2021

 Why indeed.
 Think of Fringe as the portal for audiences to find and experience your art.
 We market the festival all over town with poster campaigns, bus backs, radio interviews, media coverage & more.
 We distribute 25,000 copies of our printed programme far and wide.
 NZ Fringe run the ticketing on your behalf online and at our NZ Fringe Box Office.
 We host free forums/info sessions with industry professionals about all things Fringe life.
 We organise for judges, promoters and producers (both national and international) to come and see your work.
 All shows in NZ Fringe are self produced which means you'll put in some grunt work too, but we at Fringe HQ are all experienced in all things Fringe so ask us all the questions - use us to your advantage.

 When can I register?

-Registrations for 2020 will be open in early September 2019.
+You can start your registration now!
 Get in touch if you have questions or want to start a conversation with us about your amazing plans.
-You can find us at email@example.com we are all ears (and eyes, and legs, and arms...)
+You can find us at email@example.com we are all ears (and eyes, and legs, and arms...).